fleek-platform/website/src/content/changelog/20241107-changelog-fleek-next-js-ssr-support-billing-support-and-more/index.md

 - Introduced Functions SGX support with SDK v3.
 - Replaced the flag `noBundle` with `bundle`, allowing you to better control when you need a Fleek Function to be bundled.
+- Introduced the `assets` flag for functions, to support SSR use cases like Next.js.

 **SDK:**